realbigplugins/client-dash/readme.txt

 * Re-ordered dashboard widgets.
 * Re-ordered menu items.
 * Added conditional to only show sites tab under account if is a multisite.
-* Removed Webmaster functionality (will be in future release)
+* Removed Webmaster functionality (will be in future release).
 * Corrected link for Reports dashboard widget

 = 1.2 =